-Based on the evaluation of submitted statements of qualifications, underwriting firms will be assigned to one of four specific tiers:
+Based upon an evaluation of submitted statements of qualifications, including if applicable, a firm's past performance to the District, underwriting firms will be assigned to one of four specific tiers, subject to Board approval:

 Tier Eligible Syndicate Assignments

 Senior Senior, co-senior, or co-manager on any transaction

 Manager

 Co-Senior Manager Co-senior or co-manager on any transaction; senior manager on transactions under \$200 million principal amount.

 Co-Manager Co-manager on any transaction.

 Emerging Co-manager with a reduced liability on appropriate

 Firm transactions.